Tharoor files nomination for Cong prez poll, says he is for change while Kharge is 'candidate of continuity' | Politics

 - India

-Senior Congress leader Shashi Tharoor on Friday filed his nomination for the post of party president and said his electoral competitor Mallikarjun Kharge was a ''candidate of continuity'' and of ''status quo'', while those wanting change in party should vote for him.
+Senior Congress leader Shashi Tharoor on Friday filed his nomination for the post of party president and said those wanting change should vote for him, even as he described his electoral competitor Mallikarjun Kharge as a candidate of ''continuity'' and ''status quo''.

 Tharoor, 66, also said he is aware of his underdog tag and talk of an 'official candidate' in some quarters but he has been told by the Gandhi family repeatedly that they are ''neither directly nor indirectly'' backing anyone.